 In general, it is recommended to use dynamic quantization for RNN and transformer-based models, and static quantization for CNN models.

 If both post-training quantization can not meet your accuracy goal, you can try quantization-aware training (QAT) to retrain the model.
-ONNX Runtime does not provide retraining at this time, but you can retrain your model with the original framework and reconvert back to ONNX.
+ONNX Runtime does not provide retraining at this time, but you can retrain your models with the original framework and reconvert them back to ONNX.

 Quantization represents value with 8 bit, which can be either int8 and uint8.
 Combining with activation and weight, the data format can be (activation:uint8, weight:uint8), (activation:uint8, weight:int8), etc.